MonoGame/MonoGame/Documentation/articles/migrate_xna.md

 # Migrating from XNA

-MonoGame implements the same [API](https://en.wikipedia.org/wiki/Application_programming_interface) as [XNA 4.0](https://docs.microsoft.com/en-us/previous-versions/windows/xna/bb200104(v=xnagamestudio.41)).
-That means you usually do not have to change your game code to port from XNA to
-MonoGame.
-There are however some exceptions and some things to keep in mind when porting to MonoGame.
+MonoGame is API compatible with [XNA 4.0](https://docs.microsoft.com/en-us/previous-versions/windows/xna/bb200104(v=xnagamestudio.41)) even down to the namespaces.
+That means you do not have to change much of your game code to port from XNA to MonoGame.
+There are however some exceptions and some things to keep in mind.

 > If your game targets XNA 3.1, you might want to use this archived migration cheatsheet to upgrade to 4.0: